 We would love your school, workplace or community group to be a part of DrEAM.
-Here are some ideas to get you started.
+Here are some ideas to get you started along with our toolkit to help promote your events.

 Community Clubs and Groups